xiao-bo/DIP_Project/README.md

 ```
 and pull again.

-Then you will encounter merge conflict, you have to edit error file
+Then you may encounter merge conflict, you have to edit error file
 and find conflict part.

 Merge it and commit again.
 ```
 git commit -m 'merge'
 ```
-You can push it to remote master
+Now you can push it to remote master.

 ```
 git push origin master